goldentroll/learn-react/project-a1-intro-to-jsx/README.md

-# Project HTML A1 Introduction
+# Project React A1 Introduction

 To code this project you need to know:
 Why React?